larson-group/clubb_release/postprocessing/pyplotgen/python_html_gallery/README.md

 # _CLUBB Users_

-You should be able to ignore this folder.
+You should be able to ignore this folder!

-This folder is included as a dependancy for generating a webpage to display pyplotgen output images.
+This folder is included as a dependency for generating a webpage to display pyplotgen output images.
 Please see their documentation from the git repo below.

 ----
 # python-html-gallery